kshedden/case_studies/methods/survival.typ

 A broad definition of _survival analysis_ would include any research setting in which we are monitoring units that can transition between discrete states over time.
 The research aim of the survival analysis could be to gain an understanding any aspect of these transitions, such as the rate at which transitions occur, the distribution of dwell times in each state, statistical dependence between transitions, and how any of these phenomena are related to covariates.

-Most commonly, survival analysis methods are used with _time to event_ or _duration_ data, where "time to event" refers to the duration of time from an origin until some event of interest occurs, such as as state transition.
+Most commonly, survival analysis methods are used with _time to event_ or _duration_ data, where "time to event" refers to the duration of time from an origin until some event of interest occurs, which can be viewed as a state transition.
 In the most basic example, there are usually only two states, typically described as "alive" and "dead".
 All subjects begin in the "alive" state and eventually transition to the "dead" state, which is "absorbing".

 A typical example with more than two states would be one in which subjects can be "healthy", "ill", or "dead", with all transitions allowed except that the "dead" state is absorbing -- once reached, there is no possibility to transition to another state.